orzgithub/omega-de-kernel_ZaindORp/README.md

 - Use custom theme place in sd card
 - An easter egg(seems broken due to the changes of the devkitpro)
 - An transgender flag in help page(Create a file name I_SUPPORT_TRANSGENDER in the folder FLAGS to disable it)
+- Enhanced NorFlash management lets you delete any game, not just the last one, and re-burn using the freed-up space, just like their new product EZODEB.
+(Warning: This will affect other kernels' compatibility when reading Nor content)

 ## How to use the pogoshell plugins